quiltdata/quilt/docs/Catalog/Embed.md

-The Quilt catalog has a special (limited) S3 browser that can be embedded into any web app using an iframe.
+The Quilt catalog has a special (limited) S3 browser UI that can be embedded into any web app using an iframe -- "Embed" further on.
 This embeddable browser is served off the main catalog server under `/__embed` route.

 ![](../imgs/embed-example.png)